 Should I Consult a Lawyer Before Forming a Nonprofit?

-While many tools are available to help form a nonprofit without a lawyer, every nonprofit is unique.
+While many tools are available to help form a nonprofit without a using lawyer's services, every nonprofit is unique.
 It's all too easy to go astray, for example by:

 - Forming the wrong type of business.
 You'll need to choose between forming a nonprofit corporation or a nonprofit limited liability company (LLC).
 Each has advantages and disadvantages.
 If you form one that turns out not to fit your nonprofit's activities, you'll have to spend time and money fixing this.
 A brief consultation with a lawyer can help determine which to choose.